nttcom/OsecT/p0f-k/README.md

 ### 2. New format log output

 P0f-k can output logs in tabbed format.
 This function logs the OS estimation by TCP SYN and SYN + ACK when the -O option is specified.
+The log can be rotated in seconds specified by the -R option.
 The log output looks like this:

 ```bash
 1578584182.881877     syn         192.168.1.4     00:11:22:33:44:55     Mac OS X        4:64+0:0:1460:65535,6:mss,nop,ws,nop,nop,ts,sok,eol+1:id-,ecn:0